Mountain Bike Enduro Trips to Jomsom Muktinath, Nepal

 Day 5

-Today we cycle uphill for the most of the ride, leaving behind the beautiful village of Kagbeni.
-We follow the trail on the north side of the gorge and climb up a dusty jeep track towards the foreboding Throng La Pass.
+Today we cycle uphill for most of the ride, leaving behind the beautiful village of Kagbeni.
+We follow the trail on the north side of the gorge and climb up a dusty jeep track towards the foreboding Thorong La Pass.
 We stop and explore the ancient monastery at Jhong and have some lunch, basking in the sunshine and enjoying the mountain Views.
 The final push after lunch is short and we should arrive in Muktinath around mid afternoon.
 Spend some time here exploring the monastery and temples, two of the holiest in Nepal.

 Accommodations: Tea House